lucky-wolf/DW2-XL/README.md

 - Rebalanced hangar bay build & repair rates for all three lines of hangars (generic, Ackdarian, and Gizurean)
 - Fixed a few locations that were intended to give Improved Ground Combat but were not
   - Quameno, Stratocracy
+- Basic Bombers now have only 1 weapon, same as Basic Fighters

 ### v1.18.2
 - Updated for 1176 beta release